-In 2021, in the Central District of California, Imaad Shah Zuberi was sentenced to 12 years in prison—including the statutory maximum five years on the FARA charge—and ordered to pay $15.7 million in restitution and a criminal fine of $1.75 million.
+In 2021, in the Central District of California, Imaad Shah Zuberi was sentenced to 12 years in prison—including the statutory maximum five years on the FARA charge—and ordered to pay $15.7 million in restitution and a total criminal fine of $1.75 million, which included a $1 million fine for the FARA count.
 Zuberi had pleaded guilty in 2019 to violating FARA, tax evasion, and making almost $1 million in illegal campaign contributions, including money from foreign entities used to influence U.S. elections.
 Zuberi subsequently pleaded guilty to obstruction of justice in 2020 in the Southern District of New York.
 Between 2013 and 2017, Zuberi solicited foreign nationals and representatives of foreign governments with claims he could use his contacts to change U.S. foreign policy to benefit his clients.
 As part of his efforts to influence public policy, Zuberi hired lobbyists, retained public relations professionals, and made campaign contributions that gave him access to high-level U.S. officials, whom Zuberi then lobbied to act in support of his clients.
 In relation to the FARA charge, Zuberi admitted to submitting false registration statements that concealed his role in a lobbying effort on behalf of the Government of Sri Lanka, his political contributions, and millions of dollars he received.

 In 2020, in the District of Columbia, Elliott Broidy pleaded guilty to one count of conspiracy to violate FARA.
 In exchange for millions of dollars, Broidy and his co-conspirators agreed to secretly do the bidding of foreign principals by lobbying senior U.S. Government officials on pending matters at the Department of Justice.
 Broidy admitted to his role in a covert campaign to influence the U.S. Government on behalf of Chinese and Malaysian interests.
 Broidy sought to lobby the highest levels of the U.S. Government to deport a dissident of the People’s Republic of China (PRC) living in the United States, and to drop proceedings related to 1Malaysia Development Berhad (1MDB), one of the largest fraud and money laundering prosecutions ever brought – all while concealing the foreign principals he represented.
 Among other actions, Broidy tried to arrange meetings for a PRC Minister with the Attorney General, the Secretary of Homeland Security, and other high-level officials during the PRC Minister’s visit to the United States; provided talking points to the Secretary of State referencing the 1MDB investigation in advance of a meeting with the Malaysian Prime Minister; and pushed the White House Chief of Staff for a golf game between the U.S. President and the Malaysian Prime Minister to discuss resolution of the 1MDB matter.
 Despite Broidy’s and his co-conspirator’s efforts, the lobbying campaign was unsuccessful as to the individuals mentioned above.
 Of the $9 million Broidy was paid for his role in the conspiracy, he paid roughly $2.4 million to co-conspirator Nickie Lum Davis, who pleaded guilty to one count of aiding and abetting violation of FARA in 2020, in the District of Hawaii.
 As part of their plea agreements, both Broidy and Davis agreed to forfeit proceeds realized by their offensive conduct.